NordicSemiconductor/Android-nRF-Connect/README.md

 Since SDK 6.1 the DFU does not require physical intereaction with the device (f.e. pressing a button).
 A 'buttonless' DFU is available.
 The application, that supports the buttonless DFU should have the DFU Service present in its services list.
 See the SDK for samples.

 The DFU Bootloader from SDK 7.0+ requires the extended init packet.
 Please, check the [Creating a zip with image and init packet](http://developer.nordicsemi.com/nRF51_SDK/nRF51_SDK_v8.x.x/doc/8.0.0/s110/html/a00092.html) or [How to create the init packet](init packet handling/README.md).
-The Distribution packet (ZIP) will be supported in nRF Master Control Panel soon.
-Until then, the old ZIP file with the fixed naming convention or the separate HEX/BIN and DAT files should ne used.
+The Distribution packet (ZIP) is supported in nRF Master Control Panel since version 3.0.
+For older versions, the old ZIP file with the fixed naming convention or the separate HEX/BIN and DAT files should ne used.

 ## Automated testing